Boating Accident Attorneys in Pensacola

 One of the best things about living in Florida is the fact that the state provides access to the ocean, as well as other bodies of waters, including dozens of different lakes.
 But proximity to the water can be a catch-22; while the water may be beautiful, and few things are more pleasant than a day on the boat, water can also be dangerous.
 In fact, the state of Florida leads the country in terms of the number of boating accidents and boating deaths each year, and the number of boating accidents increased by a whopping 14 percent over a one-year period in the state.

 Boating accidents aren’t inevitable; instead, they are often the result of negligence.
-At the law offices of Whibbs Stone Barnett, P.A., our boating accident lawyers are here to help you if you or a loved one has been injured in a boating accident.
+At the law offices of Whibbs Stone Barnett Turner, PA, our boating accident lawyers are here to help you if you or a loved one has been injured in a boating accident.

 Top Causes of Boating Accidents